7 Mistakes That Ruin Personal Injury Cases

 Kurt is a member of the BikeLaw network of independent cycling attorneys.
 On his favorite day of the year, Kurt announces bicycle racing at the Boise Twilight Criterium.
 A long-time competitive cyclist himself, Kurt remains active as a cyclist and a skier.

 He spends an inordinate amount of his own time advocating for cycling safety and in the saddle himself.
 For more than a decade he represented America’s Olympic cycling organization, USACycling, in Idaho.
-He resides in Boise with his wife Ellie and a basset hound named Roy.
+He resides in Boise with his wife Ellie and a pair of basset hounds rescued by the Utah Friends of Basset Hounds named Roy and Ben.
 And with the memory of dogs of earlier eras –Floyd, Rawlf, Lucy, Gunther, Mobley, Katie, Banzai, Phred, Byl and the beloved Ted.

 He is also ordained as a Minister and enjoys serving as an officiant at weddings.
 Kurt was elected to two terms on the initial Board of Directors of the Hidden Springs Homeowners Association serving the majority of that time as its President.